prajwal1798/Toka_LITE/references/REFERENCES.md

    SMall Aspect Ratio Tokamak (SMART)," University of Seville.
 4. Additional SMART vacuum vessel, coil, and central stack design papers.

-A collection of the PDFs (where licensing permits) is available for CDT members at:

 > https://drive.google.com/drive/folders/1K9rqe7RD-TqXy3PPrY-BBxRDfaIllNTL?usp=drive_link